-The diet works as the broken down liquid food is absorbed at the start of your digestive system.
-It therefore avoids making its way down towards that bad gut bacteria, providing it with more food.
-The bad bacteria then starves and dies away (2).
+The diet works as the broken down liquid food is absorbed in the start of your digestive system.
+It avoids making its way down towards that bad gut bacteria, providing it with more food.
+The bad bacteria then starves and dies away (7).

-Although there is good evidence behind this diet, it is generally only used for individuals that do not tolerate the antibiotics.
-This is because of the cost and difficulty of sticking to the liquid elemental diet (2).
+Moreover, the elemental diet is generally used for individuals that do not tolerate antibiotics due to the cost and difficulty of the diet (7).

 The Low FODMAP Diet